 Rules and Best Practices to Prevent the Exploitation of Older Investors — IRI's Government, Legal & Regulatory Conference 2017, Washington, D.C.
 (June 13, 2017)

-.
-Susan Grafton moderates a panel titled "Rules and Best Practices to Prevent the Exploitation of Older Investors."
+Moderator, "Rules and Best Practices to Prevent the Exploitation of Older Investors" panel.

 Private Fund Regulatory Developments and Compliance Challenges 2017 — Presented by the Practising Law Institute, New York, NY (January 11, 2017)